cenpa/freqfit/README.md

     fixed: false # you can fix parameters that are included in the fit (the only time this option is used, default is false)
   a_ds3:
     value: 0.0
-  a_empty_ds: # parameters from combined_groups also need to appear (nuisance parameters are varied at the level of datasets, not combined datasets)
+  a_empty_ds: # parameters from combined_datasets also need to appear (nuisance parameters are varied at the level of datasets, not combined datasets)
     value_from_combine: true # will use the value from the combined datasets here, which is particularly important for fixed parameters
     includeinfit: false # in this case, we want to fix the value of this parameter after combining the datasets
   global_b: